TRJoseph/CARLA_Project_535/README.md

 Proceed to verify the installation by running: `pip list` and cross reference the requirements.txt file.

 # 4. Add the CARLA install folder to python environment variables.
+Add the `carla` and `carla/agents` as part of a new user variable (Absolute path to these directories).
+I called mine PYTHONPATH.